State fires vaccine chief after she shares policy about vaccinating teens - KRDO

 “We have the tools to put this down — we can put it down this summer — but the way to do that is vaccination.”

-Some don’t want to be vaccinated due to popular myths and concerns about the Covid-19 vaccines.
+Some don’t want to be vaccinated because of popular myths and concerns about the Covid-19 vaccines.

 And recent news about Guillain-Barré syndrome has led to some concern on social media.
 The neurological condition has been reported in about 0.0008% of the people who have received the Johnson & Johnson vaccine.